 When it comes to treating hyperpigmentation and sun spots, topical prescription products that combine hydroquinone, a skin brightener, and topical Vitamin A tend to be a popular noninvasive approach.*

 Vitamin A products typically work by intensely exfoliating the upper layers of skin, which can cause severe flaking for a few weeks before the skin adjusts.* Improvements may appear within several months.* This option primarily addresses sun spots, freckles and hyperpigmentation.

 Chemical peels work by removing the top layer of skin.* Chemical peels of various strength levels can be leveraged to rapidly improve the appearance of uneven pigmentation and smooth out skin texture, improving both the appearance of sunspots and wrinkles.*

 If you are trying out a chemical peel for the first time, your CSI provider or esthetician may recommend starting with the mildest option.
 A glycolic acid or an alpha-hydroxy acid is a mild peel treatment used to improve fine wrinkles, uneven pigmentation and acne.* The improvements may not be as drastic as a stronger peel, but this is a safer option for determining your skin sensitivity and gauging your skin’s reaction to the peel while subtly improving the appearance of sun damage.*

-After a peel, you can expect to experience redness, sensitivity, and a few days of peeling skin after the procedure.* New skin will typically begin emerging after several days.* It’s very important to protect your face from the sun while recovering from a chemical peel.
+After a peel, you can expect to experience redness, sensitivity, and a few days of peeling skin after the procedure.* New skin will begin emerging after several days.* It’s very important to protect your face from the sun while recovering from a chemical peel.

-Another option for reversing the effects of sun damage is with lasers.
+Another option to help reverse sun damage on your skin is to use lasers.
 Laser treatments are intended to decrease the appearance of fine lines, even out skin tone, smooth skin texture and help improve the appearance of dark spots.*

 MicroNeedling with MicroPen